 The free text search filters Detection Rules by text in the rule name or query.
 Query results update in real-time when the query is edited—there is no “Search” button to click.

-By default, all facets are selected.
-To remove a facet from search, deselect the checkbox.
+Note: By default, all facets are selected.

 Columns can be added or removed with the options menu.

 Enable or disable a rule using the toggle switch to the right of the rule.

 Click on the three dot menu, next to the rule toggle, and select any of the provided options: Edit, Clone, Delete, or View generated signals.